gitfarrah/gitfarrah/README.md

 # Hi there 👋, I'm Farrah Abdelrahman

-I'm a senior computer science student passionate about coding and learning new technologies, eagerly looking forward to future opportunities and experiences.
+I'm a senior computer science student passionate about AI and learning new technologies, and I eagerly look forward to future opportunities and experiences.
 Currently studying at MIU, I'm excited to explore the diverse landscape of computer science and develop my skills.

-# About Me
+# 🔭 About Me

 - 🎓 Major/Field: computer science specified in Artificial Intelligence
-- 🔭 Current : ML Intern at Prodigy InfoTech and CodSoft
-- 🌱 Learning: Artificial Intelligence / Machine Learning
 - 🥇 Won best project for my [https://frntr.store/] web application || Best Bank Management System using Java
 - 📫 Contact: farah2102625@miuegypt.edu.eg || farahhany107@gmail.com